 Kjeld von Folsach: Art from the World of Islam in The David Collection, Copenhagen 2001, cat.no.
 31;

-Kjeld von Folsach: For the Privileged Few: Islamic Miniatures from the David Collection, Louisiana, Humlebæk 2007, cat.no.
+Kjeld von Folsach: For the Privileged Few: Islamic Miniature Painting from The David Collection, Louisiana, Humlebæk 2007, cat.no.
 24;

 Joachim Meyer and Peter Wandel: Shahnama: the Colorful Epic About Iran’s Past, David Collection, Copenhagen 2016, cat.nr.
 35;